aprilnovak/cortex/dagmc_tutorial/README.md

 ## Simple Cube Geometry
 For this first case, we will introduce the basic concepts for building a simple geometry in Cubit and exporting it as a DAGMC (.h5m) file.

-In Cubit, we can build geometry using the GUI, write on a terminal, or load a journal file.
+In Cubit, we can build geometry using the GUI, write on a terminal, or load a journal file (`.jou`).
 All of them will follow the same procedure.
-In this tutorial, we show how to set up a journal file (.jou) to be run in Cubit to generate a 1 (cm^3) cube centered at the origin.
+In this tutorial, we show how to set up a journal file to be run in Cubit to generate a 1 (cm^3) cube centered at the origin.

 ```python
 cubit.cmd( "reset" )